tengku-hanis/website/content/authors/admin/_index.md

 **From a medical graduate to a quantitative researcher**

-I am a PhD student in the field of public health epidemiology in [Universiti Sains Malaysia](https://www.usm.my/).
-In my PhD study, I explored the potential application of machine learning and deep learning in the diagnosis and prognosis of breast cancer.
-I have submitted my thesis draft to the university and currently, I am waiting for my Viva-voce examination.
+I did my PhD in the field of public health epidemiology in [Universiti Sains Malaysia](https://www.usm.my/).
+During my PhD, I explored the potential application of machine learning and deep learning in the screening and diagnosis of breast cancer among Asian women population.

 I did my degree in medicine.
 However, I believed that working as a doctor in a clinical setting is not for me.
-Thus, I continued my master study in [medical statistics](http://www.medic.usm.my/biostat/en/79-main).
+Thus, I continued my master study in [medical statistics](https://medic.usm.my/index.php/biostat).
 Data and analysis has sparked my interest since then.
 I believes that coming from medical background, give me an edge to see data in a new perspective.

 As of now, I am working with [Jom Research](https://jomresearch.netlify.app/) to provides easily accessible webinars centered around research and statistical analysis at a reasonable price point.
-Do check out our [future webinars](https://jomresearch.netlify.app/webinars/)!
+Do check out our [webinars](https://jomresearch.netlify.app/webinars/)!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.